Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <dfn dfn>**receiving entity**</dfn>:
           Entity used to process the media content,
           receives/consumes a media [=ingest stream].
 	       May only provide a pass through functionality.

    <dfn dfn>**Connection**</dfn>:
           A connection setup between two hosts, typically the
           media ingest source and media processing entity.

    <dfn dfn>**ftyp**</dfn>:
-          the filetype and compatibility FileTypeBox "ftyp" box as described
+          the FileTypeBox "ftyp" box as defined
           in the ISOBMFF [[!ISOBMFF]]

    <dfn dfn>**moov**</dfn>:
-           The container box for all metadata MovieBox "moov" described in the
+           The container box for all metadata MovieBox "moov" defined in the
            ISOBMFF base media file format [[!ISOBMFF]]

    <dfn dfn>**switching set**</dfn>: